 It is extremely hard to learn how to shoot hard, and THEN work on your accuracy.
 I tried this in high school, and it does NOT work.
 The form you develop by focusing on power only is almost universally AWFUL.
 Focus on shooting the right way, and focus on putting the ball where you want it, THEN work your way up the power scale.
 Without control, pure power is garbage.

-2) Train Simple, Train Hard
+2) Train Simple, Train Hard to be a Better Shooter

 So many athletes today think they need to have a personal trainer or be on the cusp of training technology.
 Bologna.
 If you want to shoot accurately and hard, you don’t need a trainer.
 You need a pull up bar and some running shoes.
 Do pulls ups every other day for your back and arms.
 Do push ups every other day for your chest and core.
 Do sit ups or other ab exercises religiously.
 RUN and work those legs!
 Great shooters generate control and power with every portion of their body.
 Be strong, train hard and your shooting will improve.
 If you are going to hit the gym, focus on Olympic lifts for total body power.